dext0r/yandex_smart_home/README.md

     skill_id:
       (string) (Optional) Your Skill ID.
 Get it at Yandex Dialogs.
     user_id:
-      (string) (Optional) User under which you autorized and linked your dialog with Home Assistant.
+      (string) (Optional) 32-digit User ID under which you autorized and linked your dialog with Home Assistant.
   settings:
     (map) (Optional) Various settings that affect this integration.
     pressure_unit: